Working With a Utah Municipality on Zoning Changes

 - Nonconforming Uses: Nonconforming use is an exception granted to buildings/properties that do not meet a change in the zoning code.
 Use that was allowed at one time (but is no longer allowed) may still be permitted with a nonconforming use permit.

-By definition, zoning change applications are handled on a case-by-case basis.
+By definition, zoning change and land use applications are handled on a case-by-case basis.
 The business owner or property owner seeking a change must present strong evidence in support of their position.

-Sabey says there are really two reasons to call an experienced land use and zoning attorney: it’s a complicated, high-dollar development, or you’ve already run into a roadblock.
+There are really two reasons to call an experienced land use and zoning attorney, Sabey says: it’s a complicated, high-dollar development, or you’ve already run into a roadblock.

 “I got a call a couple of weeks ago from a developer that wanted to build in one of the cities,” Sabey says.
 “And they said, ‘Look, the staff said we can’t do a lot line adjustment for this.
 They’re telling us we have to go through a rezone.’
 They’d already been messing with it for three months.
 So they’d clearly run into a problem.”
 Three days later, Sabey helped them get their lot line adjustment.